AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 So stakes now works, but the problem is the stable storage does not have respect for subaccounts, so I gotta add subaccounts to all the data structures.

+So here's the deal.
+I got to make canisters for different users, and it's just gotta be that way because stable storage doesnt work by subaccount.
+There's also no point in adding the complexity of making internal storage subaccount-specific.

 - get_two_random_users only gets the principal, not the subaccount.
 - Problem is if the transaction call fails, it goes right to adils wallet.